-Thousands of Euros () Within one year Between 1 and 5 years More than 5 years 281
+Thousands of euros () Within one year Between 1 and 5 years More than 5 years 237

-(\) Amounts not updated for CPI.
+^() Amounts not updated for CPI.

 Most of the minimum future payments within one year relate to a building under an operating lease, used by the Company as its headquarters.
-The lease expires in 2019, with automatic annual renewal.
+The lease expires in 2020, with automatic annual renewal.

-In addition, it should be noted that these contracts do not contain contingent fees, restrictions or purchase options, but do contain annual review clauses for the contract validity periods, using the Consumer Price Index ("CPI") as the reference.
+In addition, these leases do not contain contingent fees, restrictions or purchase options, but do contain annual review clauses over the lease terms based on the Consumer Price Index ("CPI").

-16. Revenue and variable direct costs of transactions
+16. Revenue and variable direct cost of sales